-Estimated to start in early August, New York City will unveil its first public bike scheme, Citi Bike, medalled as the largest in North America.
+New York City's public bike scheme is medalled as the largest in North America.
+(Philip Ross)

 According to the Department of Transportation, half of New York City’s all daily commutes are less than two miles.
 Citi Bike, available 24 hours a day, 365 days a year, will make these short commutes more expedient while eschewing many of the inconveniences of personal bike ownership, including maintenance, theft, vandalism and the ever toilsome task of lugging a bike on and off the subway platform.
 While New York City has one of the most extensive public transport systems in the world, there are still pockets of the city where you can feel marooned; ask anyone who has ever ventured west of Manhattan’s 8th Avenue, met a friend for drinks in Alphabet City or tried to make a trip from south to north Brooklyn.

 Bike docking stations will vary in size; those near areas with heavy foot traffic, like Grand Central station, will host more than a hundred bikes, while residential areas might have docks with fewer than 25 bikes.
 Each station will have a touch-screen kiosk for easy payment (credit card only) and a map of the system.
 You can also download the app SpotCycle to get real time updates about bike availability and station vacancy.

 The bikes themselves are like armoured, high-tech velocipede drones; outfitted with GPS for trip tracking, front and rear lights that glow upon pedalling, heavy-duty tyres and a thick frame, riding a Citi Bike will be like cruising the city in an open-air Humvee.
 And with mechanical titanium locks to secure them at docking stations, theft is a non-issue – you might find more success uprooting a fire hydrant with a plastic spoon.